rollkit/docs/reference/stack.md

 ### ABCI interface

 Rollkit is a fully functional Application BlockChain Interface (ABCI) client software.
-It can be used as a Tendermint replacement for any ABCI application.
+It can be used as a CometBFT replacement for any ABCI application.
-Thanks to this compatibility, you can use tools like [abci-cli](https://docs.tendermint.com/v0.34/app-dev/abci-cli.html) to test and debug your rollup.
+Thanks to this compatibility, you can use tools like [abci-cli](https://docs.cometbft.com/v0.37/app-dev/abci-cli) to test and debug your rollup.

 #### Cosmos SDK